sk8board/CRServoF_ELRS_for_RP2040_Pico_RP2350_Pico_2/README.md

 For example, the user can easily program, in EdgeTX, to have the headlights turn on with a button on the RC transmitter or have the headlights turn on automatically when the throttle is applied.

-Another example is the LED pins can be used for more than controlling LED's.
-The LED pins could be connected to a high current relay that would be used on a STEM robot.
+Another example is the LED pins could be connected to a high current relay that would be used on a STEM robot.
 The versatility of EdgeTX (RC transmitter software) and the stable radio link of ELRS makes this receiver one of the best choices for STEM robots.

 [Here are RC transmitters](https://www.radiomasterrc.com/collections/transmitter) that work with ExpressLRS (ELRS).

 CRServoF_ELRS_for_RP2040_Pico has a portion from https://github.com/CapnBry/CRServoF, (which is ExpressLRS (ELRS) to servos for STM32 micros) and another portion from https://github.com/mikeneiderhauser/CRSFJoystick, (which is ExpressLRS to USB video game dongle for RP2040 Pi Pico).
 The servo library comes from https://github.com/earlephilhower/arduino-pico .

 ![ELRS Pico Receiver](https://github.com/sk8board/CRServoF_ELRS_for_RP2040_Pico/assets/96895142/c6fe0ac9-0438-4121-bc42-f2b662a814d6)

+## Firmware

+This project is a work in progress and has not been tested on all of the following devices.
+Therefore, please use with caution.
+If you want to use this software in the current state without compling, then the `firmware.uf2` files can be found here for [Pi Pico](.pio/build/pico),  [Pi Pico W](.pio/build/pico_w),  [Seeed XAIO RP2040](.pio/build/seeedxaio2040),  [Tiny 2040](.pio/build/tiny2040), and  [Waveshare RP2040-Zero](.pio/build/wavesharerp2040zero).

 ## BOM